StarlingUAS/ProjectStarling/docs/details/build_system.md

 If set, `BAKE_CACHENAME` will tell `bake` to use a registry based cache to speed up builds.
 Both of these options are primarily to ease the use of GitHub actions.

+Finally, there are some further options to control caching further. `BAKE_CACHE_REGISTRY` overrides the destination registry for the cache images.
+By default, it will have the same value as `BAKE_REGISTRY`.
+This exists to allow local builds to be cached from online sources and pushed to a local registry or to allow local builds to be used to populate the online caches.
+The other options are `BAKE_CACHENAME_FROM` and `BAKE_CACHENAME_TO`, which by default take their value from `BAKE_CACHENAME`.
+When not set, no caches will be used.
+These exist to allow one-directional caching, _e.g._ to refresh the online caches.

 ## The GitHub Actions Workflows

 When a tag of the form `vX.Y.Z` is pushed to the repo, a workflow will be started.
 This workflow builds all the images